 Using Twitter to Your Business’s Advantage

-The first time I wrote about Twitter – several years ago – I suggested that “people really don’t want to know what you had for lunch.”
+The first time I wrote about Twitter – many years ago now – I suggested that “people really don’t want to know what you had for lunch.”
 OK, right, I didn’t get Twitter at the time, and not a few of you told me that.

 These days, let’s say I am a bit better informed.
 I tweet regularly, have about 10,000 followers, and it is an essential part of my marketing strategy, as it is for many businesses.

 Twitter is not free – it takes time, and time is, after all, money.
 That said, it is time well spent…

 But that said, Twitter nevertheless remains out of the marketing mix for a lot of small businesses.
 Now, why is that?